Samarth5101/Heart_Attack_Prediction_System/README.md

        `http://localhost:XXXX/`
    4.4 This allows you to test and view your application in a browser before deploying it to a         live server.

-Conclusion: This whole process will land you at the home page of this project.
-Navigate to Predict page, enter your details and boom 💥 here is your answer or a prediction that you might have or not have heart attack on the same health conditions.
+Conclusion: This whole process will land you on the home page of this project.
+Navigate to the Predict page, enter your details, and boom 💥 here is your answer or a prediction that you might have or not have a heart attack on the same health conditions.

 ## Model Explanation

 <h3> Logistic Regression </h3>
 The compilation of data is an essential stage in the logistic regression prediction of heart attacks.
 For the model to work well, preprocessing characteristics like age, blood pressure, and cholesterol levels is necessary.
-To properly assess the performance of the model, the prepared data is divided into training and testing sets.
+The prepared data is divided into training and testing sets to properly assess the model's performance.
 Subsequently, the model is trained using logistic regression to determine the correlation between these attributes and the risk of a heart attack.
-Metrics such as accuracy are computed to measure the predictive power of the model after it has been trained on the test set.
+Metrics such as accuracy are computed to measure the model's predictive power after it has been trained on the test set.
 To enhance performance and develop a trustworthy heart attack prediction system, model modifications or feature engineering can be required.